Mahendra Chaudhry: Cabinet member after 1987 election win

-Chaudhry helped to launch the Fiji Labour Party in 1985.
+Chaudhry helped to launch the Fiji Labour Party in 1985, and served as its assistant secretary.
 The Labour got its first chance to test its popularity in the by-election for the North Central Indian National Seat in December 1985, following the resignation of Vijay R. Singh.
 FLP decided to field Mahendra Chaudhry, who was also the general secretary of the National Farmers Union, as its candidate.
 Chaudhry lost the election by only 204 votes.

 He was elected to Parliament for the first time in the 1987 general election and appointed Minister of Finance and Economic Planning in the coalition government of Timoci Bavadra.
 This government held office for barely a month; on 14 May, Lieutenant Colonel Sitiveni Rabuka deposed the government in the first of two military coups.
+In the aftermath of the coup he was repeatedly detained by the military.
+In January 1988 in his role as PSA secretary he led a strike by Suva firefights, which the military regime declared illegal.
+He was subsequently elected general secretary of the FTUC, and in this role led union resistance to the military regime.
+In June 1988 he was detained by the police and interrogated over the seizure of several tons of Soviet-made weaponry, but no charges were laid.
+He subsequently warned the military regime that Australian and New Zealand unions would be asked to take action against Fiji if the harassment of unions continued.

+In June 1990 he led the National Farmers Union of Fiji in a boycott of the sugar cane harvest, threatening international action if the army used force.
+Later that month he led opposition to the military's draft constitution.
+His home was subsequently attacked by a gang of masked men, who smashed windows and damaged his car.
+In July 1991 he threatened a national strike by FTUC unions against the regime's proposal to jail those disrupting essential industries; the threat was successful, and the regime's industrial decree was revoked.